Huge clash breaks out between BJP, Congress workers at a restaurant launch event in Bhopal

 The video shows both the party workers throwing chairs while the Bhopal police is trying to control the situation at the spot.

-On Sunday, in another incident District collector Nidhi Nivedita of Rajgarh in MP and her deputy took on 'unruly' protesters who defied prohibitory orders to hold a rally in Biaora town supporting the new citizenship law.
-A video clips of which have gone viral on the internet showed the BJP organised pro-CAA rally.
+On Sunday, in another incident District collector, Nidhi Nivedita of Rajgarh in MP and her deputy took on 'unruly' protesters who defied prohibitory orders to hold a rally in Biaora town supporting the new citizenship law.
+Video clips of which have gone viral on the internet showed the BJP organised the pro-CAA rally.
 The video clips purportedly show the collector slapping a man and additional collector Priya Verma taking on some men who were part of the crowd.